truongduong44/openmaptiles/README.md

 make import-sql
 ```

 Now you are ready to **generate the vector tiles**.
-By default, `./.env` specifies the entire planet BBOX for zooms 0-7, but running `generate-dc-config` will analyze the data file and set the `BBOX` param to limit tile generation.
-It will also modify `MIN_ZOOM` and `MAX_ZOOM` values based on the .env, but can be changed.
+Using environment variables
+you can limit the bounding box and zoom levels of what you want to generate (`docker-compose.yml`).

 ```
-make generate-dc-config  # compute data bbox -- not needed for the whole planet make generate-tiles      # generate tiles
+make generate-tiles
 ```

 ## License